hollasch/LSON/README.md

 Type IDs are case-insensitive, and followed by a colon.
 (Thus, type names must either be quoted or escape any contained colons.)
 Once the first colon is encountered, any subsequent colon is interpreted as part of the value.
 Types may be omitted.
 If the type is omitted, the colon itself may be present or omitted.
-The following are equivalent examples of an untyped element, both with value `"a:b:c"`:
+The following are equivalent examples of an _untyped_ element, both with value `"a:b:c"`:

     ("a:b:c")
     (:a:b:c)

 The first colon after an element open parentheses is treated as terminating the missing type.
 In that situation, all subsequent colons are considered part of the element value.
-For example, if a element has type `width:height` and value `150:400`, it could be expressed in any of the following
+For example, if a element has (optional) type `width:height` and value `150:400`, it could be expressed in any of the following ways:
-ways:

     (width\:height: 150:400)
     ("width:height": 150:400)